Who We Are

-ExoCean is an Oceanography Laboratory that brings together a team of early-career scientists with complementary expertise, united by the shared goal of better understanding the ocean’s role in the global carbon cycle.
-Their work combines innovation, curiosity, and a collaborative spirit to develop new tools and insights into climate systems.
+We are an Oceanology Laboratory founded by CNRS scientists with complementary expertise, united by the shared goal of better understanding the ocean’s role in the global carbon cycle.
+Our work combines innovation, curiosity, and a collaborative spirit to develop new tools and insights into ocean systems.

-Together, the team is developing a shared research framework around the oceanic carbonate system—one that connects surface ecosystems, sedimentary records, and deep-sea feedbacks.
+Together, the team is developing a shared research framework around the ocean carbonate system — one that connects surface ecosystems, deep-sea feedbacks, and sedimentary records.

-At the center of the project are three researchers whose approaches bridge biology, geochemistry, and sedimentary processes:
+At the centre of the project, we are three researchers whose approaches bridge biology, geochemistry, and sedimentary processes:

-• Thomas Chalk, ERC awardee and lead of the ForCry project, developing laser ablation techniques for sample analysis with “ice pucks”, which are a novel way to hold samples in place during analysis without external contamination.
-His goal is to reconstruct past ocean pH and CO₂ at high spatial and temporal scales.
+• Thomas CHALK, Resident geochemist and ERC awardee for the ForCry project, I am developing laser ablation techniques for the miniaturisation of sample analysis through novel techniques.
+I specialise in the reconstruction of past ocean pH and CO₂ at high spatial and temporal scales.

-• Julie Meilland, a pioneer in planktonic foraminifera reproduction and in vitro culture.
-Her work—ranging from cultured experiments to field-based studies—helps clarify the living conditions and carbon export role of these key calcifying organisms, contributing essential knowledge on the biological carbon pump.
+• Julie MEILLAND, Specialist in planktonic foraminifera reproduction and in vitro culture.
+My work — ranging from cultured experiments to field-based studies —helps clarify the living conditions and carbon export role of these key calcifying organisms, contributing essential knowledge on the biological carbon pump.

 • What controls spatial variability in oceanic carbon fluxes?